-Graham County Community College District
+Pinal County Community College District (Central Arizona College)

-CONCLUSION: Graham County Community College District is responsible for preparing its annual financial report and a federal expenditure schedule, maintaining effective internal controls, and being accountable for its use of public monies.
+CONCLUSION: Pinal County Community College District is responsible for preparing its annual financial report and a federal expenditure schedule, maintaining effective internal controls, and being accountable for its use of public monies.
 Our Office is responsible for auditing the District's financial statements, schedule, and major federal programs annually.
 A summary of the District's financial statements and federal expenditure schedule is presented below.

-Based on our audits, we issued opinions on the District's financial statements and federal expenditure schedule and issued reports on internal control and on compliance over financial reporting and major federal programs.
+Based on our audits, we issued opinions on the District's financial statements and federal expenditure schedule and issued reports on internal control and on compliance over its financial reporting and major federal programs.
 The information in the District's fiscal year 2016 financial statements and schedule is reliable.
-Our Office identified an internal control weakness and instance of noncompliance over one of the District's major federal programs.
-This finding is summarized on the next page.
+Our Office identified an internal control weakness and an instance of noncompliance over a major federal program.
+The finding is summarized on the next page.

-Condensed financial information
+Condensed financial statement information